 Are Swing Tags the Same as Clothing Labels And What Different?

-Before you even touch the fabric or try on a garment, the swing tag often grabs your attention first.
-It’s the small, hanging tag that holds a brand’s first impression combining design, material, and information to influence how you perceive the product.
-Swing tags (also known as hang tags) are temporary identifiers attached to garments with a string, ribbon, or plastic fastener.
+Before you even touch the fabric, the swing tag grabs your attention.
+It’s the brand’s first impression, combining design and material to influence product perception.
+Swing tags are temporary identifiers attached to garments with a string or plastic fastener.

 => Read More: Garment Labelling Requirements for Clothing